03k64/gedcom/README.md

 `file:///</path/to/project/root>/target/criterion/report/index.html` in your
 browser of choice.

-The examples above were run on an Early 2015 Macbook Pro with an 2.9GHz Intel i5 CPU, 8GB 1867MHz DDR3 RAM and macOS v10.15.4.
+The examples above were run on a desktop with a 3.4GHz AMD Ryzen 3 1200 CPU, 16GB 2400MHz DDR3 RAM and Ubuntu v20.04.
 Your results may vary dependent on machine specification.

 ## Project Structure